brownplt/smol-to-others/README.md

 ## Design decisions

 Sometimes, the most "natural" translation does not preserve the semantics.
 For example, `(set! x 2)` produces the void value in smol while `x = 2` produces `2` in JavaScript.
-We decide to go for the natural translation because a goal of the whole smol project is to expose the consensus while *acknowledging* the differences.
+We decide to go for the natural translation because a goal of the whole smol project is to point out the consensus while *acknowledging* the differences.

+TODO: we keep the spirit of programs -- set! and vec-set! etc. are not printed.

+It is fine that some smol program can't find their translation.
+For example, `begin` has no obvious counterparts in Python.

 ## The supported subset of SMoL